 Some (but not all) of these rights can be circumscribed if the resident loses mental competence or if an emergency occurs.

-Hiring Our Trusted Atlanta Nursing Home Abuse Lawyers Matters
+Hiring Our Atlanta Nursing Home Abuse Lawyers Matters

 Your first priorities in a nursing home abuse case, of course, are going to be removing your loved one from the abusive environment and treating them for any medical needs that arose from the abuse.
 After that, it will be time to demand fair compensation for your loved one (or for yourself, if your loved one died).
-You might be surprised at how much the attitude of a nursing home changes once they learn that you have retained a highly-skilled Atlanta nursing home abuse lawyer at T. Madden & Associates, P.C. to represent you.
+You might be surprised at how much the attitude of a nursing home changes once they learn that you have retained a highly-skilled Atlanta nursing home abuse attorney at T. Madden & Associates, P.C. to represent you.

 No words can express the gratitude that I have for T. Madden & Associates, P.C.
 Thanks for making such an unfortunate experience not so much of a headache.
 No questions or concerns were left unanswered and everything was handled in a timely and professional manner.
 I also wanted to extend a special thank you to my legal assistant, Elexis Cummings, for going the extra mile to make sure nothing was left undone.
 Thanks so much for everything you all have done.
 I sincerely trust you guys.